OUR HISTORY

 At present, the organization provides a host of life, work and community engagement services and designs supports that continue to meet the needs of people with intellectual disabilities as well as people on the autism spectrum.
 With a theme of “work and earn, live and learn and work and grow”, SSV offers:

-• COMMUNITY ENGAGEMENT SERVICES (Community Based Day Services – CBDS): and
+• COMMUNITY ENGAGEMENT SERVICES (Community Based Day Services – CBDS)

 • WORK / EMPLOYMENT SERVICES